 This prospectus provides you with a general description of our common stock.
 Each time we sell shares of our common stock, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement, or information incorporated by reference in this prospectus or any prospectus supplement that is of a more recent date, may also add, update or change information contained in this prospectus.
-To the extent that any statement that we make in a prospectus supplement is inconsistent with statements made in this prospectus, the statements made in this prospectus will be deemed modified or superseded by those made in the prospectus supplement.
-You should read both this prospectus and any applicable prospectus supplement, together with the additional information described below under the heading "Where You Can Find More Information".
+To the extent that any statement that we make in a prospectus supplement is inconsistent with statements made in this prospectus, the statements made in this prospectus supplement, together with the additional information described below under the heading "Where You Can Find More Information".
 This prospectus may not be used to consummate a sale of our common stock unless it is accompanied by a prospectus supplement.
 We may also authorize one or more free writing prospectuses to be provided to you that may contain material information relating to an offering of our common stock.